EDIT: Cooks County is now running around town going by the name of Market Provisions. No idea what that means for the food.

 With the menu at hand, we started out with a “snack” fiscallini cheddar (from Modesto, Cal) with oat biscuits.
 The cheddar was of the awesome white variety, and not very sharp, which was cool although I would like mine a little stronger and more aged.
 The oat biscuits were definitely new to me and had a great, soft taste to partner with the cheese, but were both crumbly in texture and application.
 After accidentally destroying my first biscuit, I was sure to be careful with my next.

 We also ordered an appetizer of Duck confit, which came with a mini salad of blood oranges, shaved fennel, pistachios and some sort of lettuce.
 I’m no master of duck confit, but I’ve always seen it as kind of a pulled meat.
 At Cooks County, though, the confit was essentially a duck leg, whole.
-But with our forks and knives, we quickly made the leg into confit and it was quite delicious.
+But with our forks and not only regular knives, but this big ones people use as Self Defense Knives, so we quickly made the leg into confit and it was quite delicious.
 Duck can sometimes be oily, but this was not the case with Cooks County.
 We both commented that it brought back memories of China, but this confit couldn’t quite compare with Beijing duck.
 Yes, I realize the processes are quite different, but duck is still duck.

 And then there was my finale, Strozzapreti.
 This noodle dish was prepared with braised lamb shoulder, spigarello, walnuts and pecorino.
 I wasn’t really sure what spigarello was, but I figured I could pass it onto my unsuspecting girlfriend if it was some sort of vegetable.
 It turned out that it was kind of like a spinach and was fairly easy to avoid in my meal, although next time I will be sure to order without it.
 As for the flavor, this main course served me well.
 The lamb was juicy and tender, although I would have liked to see more meat.
 The noodles themselves were awesome, and I will have to look out for them in the future, as they offered a unique twist.
 Basically, they were noodle roll-ups.
 The pecorino cheese was a nice burst of flavor where you might ordinarily find parmesan instead.
 Finally, I really liked the addition of walnuts.
 Nuts always seem to be an underrated addition to dishes, but they almost always make the dishes more awesome (see: Kung Pao Chicken).